-On the college's campus at the Rankin Education Center, students are expected to dress modestly and in good taste, including but not limited to:
+On the college's campus, students are expected to dress modestly and in good taste, including but not limited to:

 - No tank tops.

 - No exposure of midriff.

 - No low-cut shirts or blouses.

 - Shorts should be no more than three inches above the knee.

 - Undergarments should be worn but not visible.

 - No profanity, slanderous or disrespectful images or language, or promotion of inflammatory causes.

 - No pajamas or slippers.